California gas prices fell from last week: See how much here

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Energy Information Administration.
 Please leave any feedback or corrections for this story here.
 This story was written by Ozge Terzioglu.

-This article originally appeared on Victorville Daily Press: California gas prices fell from last week: See how much here
+This article originally appeared on Salinas Californian: California gas prices fell from last week: See how much here